-Are websites and web portals the same?
+Are the websites and web portals the same?
 What’s the difference between both?
 Which is the best choice for my business?
 Webfries, the no.1 website designing company in Gurgaon, walks you through the differences between both, helping you decide which is the right choice for your business needs.

 First, let’s check out the definitions.